Vuelta a Venezuela

 The Vuelta a Venezuela (Tour of Venezuela) is a men's multi-day road cycling race held annually in Venezuela.
-The race carries a UCI rating of 2.2 and is part of the UCI America Tour, which is one of six UCI Continental Circuits sponsored by the Union Cycliste Internationale, the sport's international governing body.
+Between, 2005 and 2019 and 2021 and 2022, the race carried a UCI rating of 2.2 and was part of the UCI America Tour, which is one of six UCI Continental Circuits sponsored by the Union Cycliste Internationale.
+In 2023, the race dropped down to national level.
 The event is organized by the Federacion Venezolana de Ciclismo.